SuperVK/sparse-image-repr-bep/bep.typ

 .
 $

-This allows us to use this lie group to position points in our image.
-The next thing to consider is that the gaussians we use to fill our image is not one point, but a collection of points defined by a function in $RR^2$.
+This allows us to use this Lie group to position points in our image.
+The next thing to consider is that the Gaussians we use to fill our image is not one point, but a collection of points defined by a function in $RR^2$.
 Therefore we will also need to define how this group acts on a function on $RR^2$.
 This is induced as the following:

 Let $f:RR^2 -> RR$ then we define $g act f : RR^2 -> RR$ by
 $